 If you want to cover your equipment, you should purchase additional equipment insurance that will cover the cost of the equipment should it become lost or damaged.

-You might be thinking to yourself that you are careful person and are never negligent, therefore you do not need to protect yourself against a lawsuit, because, hey, that will never happen, right?
+You might be thinking to yourself that you're a careful person and are never negligent, therefore you do not need to protect yourself against a lawsuit, because, hey, that will never happen, right?

-What you can’t count on, though, is the behavior of other people, adverse weather events, or unintentional accidents happening.
+What you can’t count on, though, is the behavior of others, adverse weather events, or unintentional accidents happening.

 To assess how much liability insurance you should carry, consider the following: